 The shape of different molecules is in fact central to many concepts in Biological chemistry, most of which involve complementary shapes: antibody-antigen and hormone-receptor reactions, as well as DNA and RNA interconversions.

 The most important part of an enzyme is seen as the active site - into which the substrate fits, to be converted into the product.

 In 1958 Daniel Koshland introduced a refinement to this concept: the enzyme changing shape as it interacts with the substate - the induced fit

 model.
 This takes into account the flexibility of the enzyme's protein structure as well as the interaction with amino acid groups involved in the conversion process.

 From the 1960's onwards, the details of the molecular structures of a number of enzymes have been elucidated and their three-dimensional shapes have confirmed the significance of the active site concept.
 Furthermore, details of protein structure near to this region have shown that binding of substrates (and co-enzymes) next to specific amino acid sidechains offers ways of explaining the lower activation energy for the enzyme-controlled reaction compared with the alternative reaction, not involving enzymes.

 reactant(s) → product(s)

 In thermodynamic terms, the product(s) have a lower [chemical potential] energy than the reactant(s).
-In other words the reaction results in the loss of some of this energy (usually as heat) into the environment - an exergonic reaction, sometimes unhelpfully referred to as a spontaneous reaction.
+In other words the reaction results in the loss of some of this energy (usually as heat) into the environment - shown on the graphs below as ΔG (Gibbs free energy change).
+This is an exergonic reaction, sometimes unhelpfully referred to as a spontaneous reaction.
 However the reaction does not necessarily occur without some form of assistance, which involves the input of extra energy: activation energy

 .
 This effectively acts as an energy barrier to the reaction.